cnnrbrn/javascript-guide/data/api/loop-through-api-results.md

 }
 ```

-We saw above that response from the API is an object with one property called `dogs`.
+We saw above that the response from the API is an object with one property called `dogs`.
 That's the array we need to loop through.
-Let's get that array:
+Let's get that array and assign it to a variable:

 ```js
 function loopThroughDogs(dogObject) {